xparadoxical/gddocs/docs/endpoints/rewards/getGJRewards.md

 - Small chest's rewards in a comma separated list
 	- Orbs
 	- Diamonds
-	- Shards (0 is Fire, 1 is Ice, 2 is Poison, 3 is Shadow, 4 is Lava, 10 is Earth, 11 is Blood, 12 is Metal, 13 is Light and 14 is Soul)
+	- Item 1 (1 is Fire, 2 is Ice, 3 is Poison, 4 is Shadow, 5 is Lava, 6 is key, 10 is Earth, 11 is Blood, 12 is Metal, 13 is Light and 14 is Soul)
-	- Key (If it's not 0, give a key.
-The usual value is 6)
+	- Item 2
 - Large chest time remaining
 - Large chest's rewards in a comma separated list
 - Maybe the amount of rewards claimed?